brendanmurty/upcomingtasks/readme.md

 I hope a budding web developer can learn something new from what I've done here and start their own career.
 Hopefully I can give back to the community that has taught me so much over the last few years.

-## Contribute ##
+## Contribute

 If you have an idea for an update or have found a bug, please [submit a new issue](https://github.com/brendanmurty/upcomingtasks/issues/new?assignee=brendanmurty).
-I'm also tracking my work on UpcomingTasks in the [issues section](https://github.com/brendanmurty/upcomingtasks/issues).
+I'm always open to discussion about how to make UpcomingTasks a better product for all users.

-## License ##
+## License

-All files in this repository are licensed under the [CSS-Tricks License](https://github.com/brendanmurty/upcomingtasks/blob/master/license.md).
-This was created by [Chris Coyier](https://github.com/chriscoyier/) and his attitude on the open web should be an inspiration for us all.
+All files in this repository are licensed under a modified version of the *CSS-Tricks License* which can be viewed here in [license.md](https://github.com/brendanmurty/upcomingtasks/blob/master/license.md).

+The original [CSS-Tricks License](https://css-tricks.com/license/) was created by [Chris Coyier](https://github.com/chriscoyier/) and his attitude on the open web is inspirational.